 - Squeeze with lime and serve with the optional garnishes.

 RICE: If using a different kind of rice, you will need to adjust broth amount.
-Read rice to liquid ratio on the package of your rice, and add more broth accordingly.
+Read rice to liquid ratio on the package of your rice, and add more or less broth accordingly.
 So if your rice requires 2 cups of water per 1 cup of rice, you will need to add 2 cups broth (instead of the 1 1/2 cup in the recipe).
 Aborio rice requires 2 or sometimes 2 1/2 cups of liquid per 1 cup rice.
-Different rices also require different cooking times.
-For example, brown rice takes 15 mins in a pressure cooking.
+Different kinds of rice also require different cooking times.
+For example, brown rice takes 15 mins of pressure cooking.
 Wild rice takes 25.
 If unsure how much liquid your type of rice needs, just google.